-Remembering Chinese characters is one of the hardest aspects of learning the language.
-Literacy requires consistent effort to memorize Chinese characters long-term.
+Memorizing Chinese characters is one of the hardest aspects of learning the language.
+Literacy requires consistent effort to remember Chinese characters long-term.

 Over 20 years ago, I learned to read Chinese during middle school.
 After quitting Friday Night Chinese School, I forgot everything quickly.